 Inhabitants donate their most sentimental clothing item in exchange for a concrete paving stone that is cast directly from the textile's surface and is later installed within the sidewalk of their neighborhood.

-The term "urban fabric" is typically used in city planning and architectural discourse to describe the physical aspect of urbanism, emphasizing streetscapes and their thoroughfares but excluding the sociocultural, economic, and political aspects of a built environment.
-Here, the term is approached instead by using inhabitants' clothing as the starting point for a conversation about memory, value and place through an interview, a paving stone, and an urban intervention.
+The term "urban fabric" is typically used in city planning and architectural discourse to describe the physical aspect of urbanism, emphasizing streetscapes for example, but excluding the sociocultural, economic, and political aspects of a built environment.
+Here, the term is approached instead by using inhabitants' clothing as the starting point for a conversation about memory and place through an interview, a paving stone, and an urban intervention.

 The newly cast paving stones take on the material qualities of the shirt, forming a thin coat of cotton microfibers embedded within the slightly soft concrete surface.